 Can be bought in a local shop – Wine is expensive in Bali but the Two Island Chardonnay and Riesling are okay.
 Don’t be put off by the grape style as it does not reflect these light unwooded wines that go well with Asian foods.
 Some local wines are made in Bali with Australia grapes from WA and SA (because there’s no tax on imported fruit, but imported alcohol is heavily taxed).

 Try Two Islands or Artisan.
-You can also get Hatten or Plaga wine but we can’t recommend them.
-Imported wines are very expensive apart from Chilean wines and are generally not well travelled or cellared – check dates and the colour of the wine before they open the bottle.
+You can also get local Hatten and the Rose or Aga Red are ok but we have not found Plaga wine to be drinkable, yet they are sold everywhere as they are cheap for restaurants to buy however we can’t recommend them.
+Imported wines are very expensive apart from Chilean wines and are generally not well travelled or cellared.

 The local beer is Bintang and there are a few new local beers coming on the scene now which are cheap and popular.
 Spirits and cocktails are about the same price as in bars as Australia.

-Do Not drink the local alcohols like Arak or Brem in bars.
+Do Not drink the local alcohols like Arak or Brem in cheap bars.

 You can take Duty Free alcohol in to Bali – it’s cheaper and there’s more choice when you buy it in Australia on the way to Bali and in Australia when you return.
 On your way back to Australia, most flights fly late at night, so eat up before you go to the airport or grab a takeaway.
 The Denpasar airport food is terrible and like all airports, expensive.